mongodb/specifications/source/server-selection/server-selection-tests.rst

 function that filters the list of suitable servers.
 Drivers implementing this part of the spec MUST test that the application-provided server selector is executed as part of the server selection process.

+For example, execute a test against a replica set: Register a server selector that selects the suitable server with the highest port number.
+Execute 10 queries with nearest read preference and, using command monitoring, assert that all the operations execute on the member with the highest port number.